-The Department and the Association for Los Angeles Deputy Sheriffs (ALADS) came to a mutual agreement regarding the use of flashlights in the jails.
-The Sheriff directed and approved a new policy to limit the size and weight of the flashlight.
+The Sheriff has directed and approved a new policy to limit the size and weight of the flashlight.
 The policy specifies that the flashlights shall not weigh more than 16 ounces, and shall not be more than 13 inches in length.
 Flashlights longer than 6 inches shall be of plastic or nylon composite material only.
 The Custody Division Manual (CDM) section 3-06/055.20 Flashlights, was published on May 23, 2012.
-This policy effective date will be extended to September 1, 2012, in order to allow employees a reasonable transition period to acquire a new duty light, or be issued a lightweight battery insert from the Department.
+The policy was implemented on September 1, 2012, in order to provide a reasonable period of time to acquire policy conforming flashlights.